 |

-Geranium incanum (Carpet Geranium) - This is a tender South African plant that forms bushy 10 inch tall mats of delicate wiry leaves and pale mauve flowers that appear from spring to fall.
-Trim plants after bloom flush to prevent seeding.
+Geranium incanum (Carpet Geranium) - A tender perennial that forms fine textured 10 inch tall mats of delicate wiry leaves that are gray on their undersides and pale mauve flowers that appear from spring to fall and often longer in mild years.
+Trim plants after bloom flush for rebloom and prevent reseeding or let it naturalize about as it is not particularly pesty.
 Cut to the ground every other year to tidy up the clumps.
-A very tough plant in the coastal garden, tolerating drought and neglect.
-It makes a good groundcover in full sun.
-It is hardy to about 20 degrees F. A most beautiful weed!
+Plant in full sun in a well-drained soil and irrigate occasionally to infrequently.
+It is hardy to about 25 degrees F. This is a very tough plant in the coastal garden, tolerating drought and neglect and makes a good small scale groundcover that can hang over the edge of rocks or walls or be used in a hanging basket.
+A most beautiful weed!
+This plant is native to southwestern and eastern South Africa where it is found scrambling about through natural vegetation.
 The etymology of the genus name Geranium, and the family Geraniaceae, is derived from the Greek word, 'geranos' which means "crane" from the seed capsule's resemblance to beak of this bird.
+The specific epithet is from the Latin word ' meaning grayish or hoary in reference to a pale grayish-white color of the underside of the leaves.
+We have grown this attractive plant on and off since first listing it in our 1983 catalog.

-Information displayed on this page about Geranium incanum is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Geranium incanum displayed on this page is based on research conducted in our library and from reliable online resources.
+We also relate observations made about it as it grows in our nursery gardens and other gardens we visit, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others, and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing it.

 |